theodubus/theodubus/README_en.md

   <summary><b>👨‍💻 About me</b></summary><br>

 <p>
-I am a computer student at the University of Technology in Compiègne, in 3ʳᵈ year.
+I am a student in Data Science at the University of Technology in Compiègne, in 4ᵗʰ year.
-I am passionate about IT, I have been doing programming for several years.
-Recently, I started learning artificial intelligence
 </p>

 </details>